Stranger Things

 But when you take inspiration from King and Spielberg circa the 1980s, you’re gonna run headlong into problems, too.
 Sure, their stories purportedly whisk us back to more innocent days.
 But when you meet their characters, they’re often anything but.

-The kids here, like their Steve-ish literary and cinematic forebears, can swear like testosterone-deficient sailors and can disrespect the adults in their lives something awful.
-They play Dungeons & Dragons, which might set off alarms for parents concerned with its darker spiritual elements (and in Season 4, this concern is voiced by parents within the show itself).
+The kids and teens here, like their Steve-ish literary and cinematic forebears, can swear like testosterone-deficient sailors and can disrespect the adults in their lives something awful.
+They play Dungeons & Dragons, which might set off alarms for parents concerned with the show’s darker spiritual elements (and in Season 4, this concern is voiced by parents within the show itself).
 And while these children seem to eschew alcohol and tobacco for the more esoteric pleasures of Tolkien, the adults (and older teens) they’re around drink and smoke with abandon.
 Season 4 also introduces several characters—namely Jonathan—to the world of drugs.
 When the scene shifts to the high-school set, sex (or the heady, fearful promise of it) never seems far away.
-And in terms of violence, let’s just say that there’s little chance these kids grow up without any permanent psychological issues.

 Episode Reviews